tmsinch/conversations_api/README.md

 >
 >1.
 If you haven't already, sign up for a personal Facebook account.
 Done?
 >2.
-Good, now lets get you setup with a [Facebook Developer account and configure FB Messenger](https://developers.facebook.com/products/messenger/).
+Good, now lets get you setup with a Facebook Developer account and setup Messenger
 >